PhilRW/blog/content/post/2026-02-28-metal-arc-ligandro.md

 <!--more-->

 First of all the voice transcriptions are horribly wrong most of the time.
 Here's an example of a BVSD security transcription: "can you show me a metal arc for their ligandro, please?"
 Now BVSD security, as do almost all other public safety agencies, have a pretty limited radio vocabulary for the sake of clarity, but the voice transcription models aren't trained on that, so if you haven't actually listened to hours of their chatter, you would have no idea that they were actually saying, "can you show me at Meadowlark for their lockdown drill, please?"
+(Also...
+WTF is a "ligandro?!")

 Next, AI, at least for the moment, has very little if not no capability to question its own assumptions with any form of logic or reasoning to ask itself if that even makes sense.
 Believe me, I wish it did because then my homemade project would be a lot better.